Using row-level security with other BigQuery features

 Rename a table

-You do not need TRUE
+You don't need TRUE

 filter access to rename a table with one or more row access